On Linear Learning with Manycore Processors: Implementation on Manycore Processors

-\paragraph{Performance model} Recall that we operate on the data matrix $D\in \mathbb{R}^{d\times n}$, where each of the $n$ coordinates corresponds to a column represented by vector $\dv_i$ of length $d$.
-Let $m$ denote the number of coordinates processed by task $\B$ per epoch.
+\paragraph{Performance model} Let us consider dense data.
+Recall that we operate on the data matrix $D\in \mathbb{R}^{d\times n}$, where each of the $n$ coordinates corresponds to a column represented by vector $\dv_i$ of length $d$, and that $\B$ processes $m$ coordinates per epoch.
 Let $t_{\mathcal{I},d}(\dots)$ denote the time of a single coordinate update on task $\mathcal{I} \in \{\A, \B\}$ with vector length $d$.
-This function is not trivial to derive, due to relatively poor scalability of the operations used and dependence on memory and synchronization speed.
-The values for all reasonable thread setups and lengths $d$ can be calculated in advance and stored for future reference.
-The code will include precomputed values for different $t_{\mathcal{I},d}$.
-For fast convergence, we propose the following model for the parameters ($d$, $n$, $\tilde{r}$ are constants): The values of $t_{\mathcal{I},d}$ need to be obtained once, during the installation, and saved in a table.
-This table can be later used by HTHC to quickly solve the problem.
+This function is not trivial to derive, due to relatively poor scalability of the operations used and the dependence on memory and synchronization speed.
+Thus, we precompute the values for different thread setups and $d$ during installation and store them in a table.
+Using this table, we then use the following model to obtain the thread counts: